JuliaMath/QuadGK.jl/docs/src/index.md

 part of your domain (e.g if your integrand has a sharp peak or singularity somewhere that is not known in advance).

+Another quadrature algorithm that can be especially effective for integrands over infinite domains or for integrands with unknown (but integrable) singularities at the domain boundaries is [tanh–sinh quadrature](https://en.wikipedia.org/wiki/Tanh-sinh_quadrature), which is implemented in Julia by the [DoubleExponentialFormulas.jl](https://github.com/machakann/ DoubleExponentialFormulas.jl) package.

 For multidimensional integration, see also the [HCubature.jl](https://github.com/stevengj/HCubature.jl), [Cubature.jl](https://github.com/stevengj/Cubature.jl), and
 [Cuba.jl](https://github.com/giordano/Cuba.jl) packages, or alternatively [IteratedIntegration.jl](https://github.com/lxvm/IteratedIntegration.jl) for efficient nested 1d integrals (probably more efficient than nesting QuadGK directly).